perrysmotors/react-simple-maps.framerfx/README.md

 ## Customising the Map

 The map can be configured, via a JSON file, to display specific countries using a set of custom colours.
 In the JSON file, countries are referenced using a [three-letter code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3).
-The default, hover and active colours for each listed country are defined using CSS colour values.
+The `default`, `hover` and `active` colours for each listed country are defined using CSS colour values.
 It's only necessary to provide colours for the states you want to customise.
 Here's an example:

 ```